TeamYayin/educenter-hugo/README.md

-<h1 align=center>Educenter Hugo</h1>
+<h1 align=center>Forked Repository of Educenter Hugo </h1>
 <p align=center> Educenter is a Hugo theme designed specifically for educational websites.
-This sleek theme is packed with all the elements that you need to show info about your school, courses, instructors, announcements, and more. </p>
+This sleek theme is packed with all the elements that you need to show info about your school, courses, instructors, announcements, and more... by ThemeFisher.</p>

+<p align=center> We used this theme to design website for Govt.
+Polytechnic College, Maheshwaram, Hyderabad, India.</p>

 <h2 align="center"> <a target="_blank" href="https://demo.gethugothemes.com/educenter" rel="nofollow">Demo</a> | <a  target="_blank" href="https://pagespeed.web.dev/report?url=https%3A%2F%2Fdemo.gethugothemes.com%2Feducenter%2Fsite%2F&form_factor=desktop">Page Speed (96%)</a></h2>